jacobsock/guard-let-example/README.md

 # guard-let-example
-Short playground illustrating the advantages of guard let compared to if let in Swift
+Swift file illustrating the advantages of guard let compared to if let in Swift.

+Simply copy and paste this code into a Swift Playground to run.